AREAS OF REPRESENTATION

 I think the same can probably be said of memoir.
 You must have an incredible, amazing life that leaves readers shaking their heads in awe.
 Or your experience must be so original, so unlike what others have experienced, and your viewpoint so fresh and original, that readers will be attracted to your memoir, informed by it, and inspired by it.

 Oh, and by the way, did I mention, you must know how to write!
-I don’t care if you are K-Fed.
+I don’t care if you are a Kardashian.
 If you can’t write, you cannot succeed.
-That said, K-Fed, I can find you a writer to help you.
+That said, Ms. Kardashian, I can find you a writer to help you.
 Still, if you have never appeared in People magazine, it’s unlikely you have an autobiography or memoir that warrants being written with a ghost writer.

 I apologize if this seems harsh.
-I don’t even know K-Fed.
+I don’t even know any of the Kardashians.
 Heck, I had to Google how to spell it.
 But I get a ton of queries every year from writers who feel they have something to say and are convinced the world wants to read it.
 And I have rarely agreed.
 In fact, I have agreed three times.
-Mark Patinkin’s original articles, on which his book UP AND RUNNING are based, left me crying at the kitchen table so often I kept having to stop and regroup.
-Kathleen Winters’ proposal for what became ANNE MORROW LINDBERGH was exciting and truly seemed to show a fresh viewpoint on a fascinating historical figure.
-And Paul Offit’s proposal for what became VACCINATED left me shaking my head in awe that I had never heard of Maurice Hilleman and that he didn’t win several Nobel Prizes.
+Mark Patinkin’s original articles, on which his book Up and Running (reissued as Just the Way He was Before) are based, left me crying at the kitchen table so often I kept having to stop and regroup.
+Kathleen Winters’ proposal for what became Anne Morrow Lindberg was exciting and truly seemed to show a fresh viewpoint on a fascinating historical figure.
+And Paul Offit’s proposal for what became Vaccinated left me shaking my head in awe that I had never heard of Maurice Hilleman and that he hadn’t won several Nobel Prizes.

-I think, in the end, I would like more books like VACCINATED.
+I think, in the end, I would like more books like Vaccinated.
 Figures in science and medicine are fascinating to me and I’m sure I’m not alone.
 But I am also interested in military figures, both recent and historical.
 From Hannibal to Petraeus, I’m interested.
 And then there’s politics and current affairs.
 I’m fascinated by the movers and shakers and by those who shape our country.
-I think we could all benefit by seeing the DEAD CERTAIN treatment applied to far more political figures.
+I think we could all benefit by seeing the Dead Certain (the George Bush biography by Robert Draper) treatment applied to far more political figures.
 And let’s not forget business biographies or autobiographies.
 Surely there are more business leaders we’d like to know more about.
-Richard Parsons is the CEO of Time Warner and, as such, he has tremendous influence over American Culture, from Time magazine to The Sopranos.
-Why can’t I find a biography of him?
+Steve Jobs was not the only brilliant guy in business.

 For nearly every nonfiction interest I have, there is likely a biography, autobiography, or memoir subcategory to be filled.
 Just make sure you have the credentials, yourself, to be filling it.